[This information guide is also available in PDF format to download.]

 It is important for women to get two to three serves of foods containing calcium each day to keep their bones healthy.
 Good sources of calcium include low-fat milk, cheese and yoghurt, canned salmon with bones, sesame seeds, brazil nuts, almonds and soy products such as tofu and soy milk.

 A plant-based diet has been found to be protective against cancer development.
 This is because plant foods contain numerous vitamins, minerals and other protective substances known as phytonutrients, and are generally high in fibre and low in calories.
 It is important to eat many different plant foods to obtain a wide variety of these nutrients.
 You should aim to have at least five serves of different vegetables and two serves of fruit each day.
+One serve of fruit is 150g fresh fruit (eg 1 medium apple) and 75g of fresh vegetable (half a cup of cooked vegetables).

 Diets that claim to prevent cancer returning, by recommending large amounts of any one particular food (including supplements and herbal products), are not based on scientific evidence and may cause your diet to be unbalanced which can lead to nutrient deficiencies.
 It is a good idea to talk to your doctor and an Accredited Practising Dietitian (APD) if you are thinking of following a special diet.